Air and sea carriers (other than ferries)

 As the carrier of goods, you are legally obliged to ensure an electronic customs Safety and Security (S and S) declaration is submitted, to Irish Customs.
 This must be submitted prior to export from Ireland.
 This declaration is called an Exit Summary Declaration (EXS).

-At export this S and S information can be completed by the exporter or their agent, as it can be combined with their export declaration.
+At export this S and S information can be combined with the export customs declaration information.
+The export declaration is usually completed by the exporter or their agent.

-Revenue recommends you visit the HMRC website for the latest information regarding HMRC requirements when bringing goods into GB.
+Revenue recommends you visit the HMRC website for the latest information regarding HMRC requirements when bringing goods into the UK.